Steps to Enrollment

 English proficiency is required for individuals whose native language is not English.
 Students should refer to the English Language Proficiency Requirements for Students Who Are Speakers of Other Languages section.

 - Transcripts - Students must request all official transcripts from high school and/or all colleges attended.
-Students send unopened official transcripts electronically (not email) or via US Mail to:
+Transcripts can be mailed via US Mail to:

 13735 Beamer Road